 Austenitic steels, on the other hand, do not display ferromagnetic properties because of a different molecular structure.
 This makes the suitable for use in MRI machinery.

-The structural difference derives from the amount of nickel.
-It strengthens the oxide layer for better protection against corrosion but also changes the structure of stainless steel.
+The structural difference derives from the amount of nickel in its composition.
+Nickel strengthens the oxide layer for better protection against corrosion but also changes the structure of stainless steel.

 Rare Earth Metals

-Along with the above-mentioned metals, compounds of some rare earth elements also have excellent ferromagnetic properties.
-Gadolinium, samarium, neodymium are all examples of magnetic rare earth metals.
+Along with the above-mentioned magnetic metals, compounds of some rare earth elements also have excellent ferromagnetic properties.
+Gadolinium, samarium and neodymium are all examples of magnetic rare earth metals.

 Various magnets with different properties can be manufactured using the above metals in combination with iron, nickel and cobalt.
 These magnets come with specific properties necessary for certain applications.